florihu/test-repo/README.md

 # test
-This project is an test to get familiar with GitHub
+This project is a aggregation of all stuff that is not aggregatable in other projects.